smueller92/rpi-remote-camera-control/README.md

 node
 npm install npm -g
 npm install jsmpeg
+npm install ws
 cd C:/xampp/htdocs/rasp/jsmpeg
 node stream-server.js admin
 ```
+(admin is the password.
+Has to be the same like in the startVideo class on raspberry)

 - open index.html in 'rasp' folder and insert your Windows-IP
 ```
 var client = new WebSocket( 'ws://WINDOWS_IP:8084/' );
 ```
 - Press Livestream Button on Smartphone and you can see the stream on your Desktop Browser

+## Own Broker(opional)(hivemq Test broker)
+- If you don't want a public mqtt broker like broker.mqttdashboard.com you can use your own hivemq broker (limit to 25 clients)
+- Go to mqttBroker -> hivemq-3.0.1 -> conf folder
+- In the config.xml insert your ip between the the tcp-listener and websocket-listener tags
+- in the bin folder: run run.bat to start the broker
+- For the other configuration you can now use your Ip as the mqtt-broker address